An Updated Assessment of Reinforcement Learning for Macro Placement: Experimental Setup

-We now describe testcases and design enablements that have been developed to improve academic research foundations while also serving the {\em MacroPlacement} effort.
-In addition, we present the commercial evaluation flow that we use to assess various macro placement solutions.
+We now describe our experimental setup.
+We first describe testcases and design enablements.
+We then present the commercial evaluation flow used to evaluate macro placement solutions.
+Last, we present our settings for {\em CT}.